rahmakevo/Ember-question-answer/README.md

 [View the app live](https://review-question-answer.firebaseapp.com/)

-This is an Epicodus Code Review for the Javascript course.
+This is an Moringa School Review for the Javascript course.
 Users can submit a question and other users can respond to the question with answers.
 This app employs computed properties to determine question popularity and if a user likes it, a helper to display popularity icons, and a service to keep track of a current user's favorite questions.

 ## Prerequisites/Technologies Used